edu-flores/Weight-Tracking/README.md

 and then you get the average of that in the "Log.txt" file.

 You can either enter a new log, restart all previous logs, print previous logs, or quit the program.

+# Accepting improvements in order to up my coding!